joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-objects.md

-For complex SWF files, especially those in which buttons are routinely decorated with smaller child objects, the `target` property may not be used frequently because it will often point to a button’s child object instead of the button.
+For complex SWF files, especially those in which buttons are routinely decorated with smaller child objects, the `target` property may not be used frequently because it will often point to a button's child object instead of the button.
 In these situations, the common practice is to add event listeners to the button and use the `currentTarget` property because it points to the button, whereas the `target` property may point to a child of the button.